in

 This traditional dance attracts thousands of attendees during the big summer celebrations.
 It is also practiced throughout the year, especially at weddings and celebrations.

-National Ahwash Festival “The Arts of Ahwach and the oasis cultures.”
+National Ahwash Festival “The Arts of Ahwach and the Oasis cultures.”

 Many traditional Amazigh costumes and local products are shared with their visitors.
 More than 600 artists participate in Ahwach during the National Arts Festival.
 The participating performers and artists represent some of the best Ahwach groups in Morocco.
 They are mainly from the southern regions of the country.